Blog · By The Packaging Vista Team · June 21, 2026

 Printing labels and cautions on your candle boxes

 Packaging Vista prints candle boxes, sleeves, and applied labels with your branding plus the safety cautions, in full color with a free dieline.
 We can place the warning on the box, supply a separate base label for the vessel, or both.
+As a US-based manufacturer in Cheshire, Connecticut, we offer offset and digital printing from a 100-unit minimum with no die or plate fees.
 See structure options in the candle packaging guide and finish choices in our box finishes guide; beauty products follow similar labeling logic in our cosmetic label requirements guide.

 This is general information, not legal or compliance advice.
 Candle labeling rules (ASTM F2058, CPSC guidance, and state or export requirements) change – verify the current standards for the markets you sell in before you print.